openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 Configure storage pools
 -----------------------

-The IBM Spectrum Virtualize family driver can allocate volumes in multiple pools.
+The IBM Storage Virtualize family driver can allocate volumes in multiple pools.
 The pools should be created in advance and be provided to the driver using the ``storwize_svc_volpool_name`` configuration flag in the form of a comma-separated list.